Morten Skaget

 Morten Skaget (born on 12 August 1960 in Trondheim, Norway), most commonly known by his former stage name Morty Black, is a bassist best known for playing with international bands like JORN, Ken Hensley, Terje Rypdal and TNT.
 He has also played for many famous Norwegian artists and has also been a bassist for Mariah Carey.
 He also plays drums and once played the ride cymbal in the TNT song "Seven Seas".
-Away from music he is the father of three children.
+Away from music he is the father of four children.
 His stepson, Ståle Stiil, was the first rapper to sing lyrics in Norwegian with his album Yo! in 1992.